BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-18-2023.md

 - Keep trying to connect database and input sample data.
 #### Key Points
 - What was done
+  - Discussed the entire structure of the project, including the overall goal and how each portion of the application will communicate with eachother.
+Since the application has multiple different parts to it, it was not completely apparent until now.
+  - Set up the mobile API application to come online.
 - What worked
+  - Using Azure web service to launch a web API.
 - What was learned
+  - How to manage the web services portion of Azure.
 - Have trouble with
+  - Creating the functions for the web API.
+This is what will handle all incoming requests and send outgoing requests all while ensuring the connection is stable.
 - Stuck on
 #### Next Week Goals